Barry Church: Dallas Cowboys

-On April 25, 2010, the Dallas Cowboys signed Church to a three-year, $1.22 million contract that includes a $3,500 signing bonus after he went undrafted during the 2010 NFL Draft.
+2010 season

-2010 season: Rookie year
+On April 25, 2010, the Dallas Cowboys signed Church to a three-year, $1.22 million contract that includes a $3,500 signing bonus after he went undrafted during the 2010 NFL draft.

 Throughout training camp, Church competed for a roster spot as a backup safety against Michael Hamlin, Patrick Watkins, Akwasi Owusu-Ansah, and Danny McCray.
 Head coach Wade Phillips named Church the backup strong safety, behind veteran Gerald Sensabaugh, to start the regular season.

 Church made his NFL debut during Week 2 against the Chicago Bears after being inactive for their season-opener.
 He finished 27–20 loss with one assisted tackle.
 Church made his first career tackle with teammate Danny McCray on Danieal Manning during a 21-yard kick return by Manning in the second quarter.
 During Week 8, Church collected a season-high four combined tackles during a 35–17 loss to the Jacksonville Jaguars.
-On November 9, 2010, the Cowboys fired head coach Wade Phillips after a 45–7 road loss to the Green Bay Packers and falling to a 1-7 record.
+On November 9, 2010, the Cowboys fired head coach Wade Phillips after a 45–7 road loss to the Green Bay Packers and falling to a 1–7 record.

 Church finished his rookie season with 20 combined tackles (15 solo) in 15 games and no starts.
 He finished fourth on the team with 16 tackles on special teams.

 2011 season

 Church returned to training camp in 2011 and competed for a role as a backup safety against Andrew Sendejo, Danny McCray, Akwasi Owusu-Ansah, and Michael Hamlin.
 New head coach Jason Garrett named him the backup behind Gerald Sensabaugh and Abram Elam to start the regular season.

 During Week 4, Church recorded a season-high six combined tackles in a 34–30 loss to the Detroit Lions.
 On December 11, 2011, he earned his first NFL start and recorded two solo tackles before leaving the eventual 37–34 loss to the New York Giants in the third quarter with a shoulder injury.
-Chruch was placed on injured reserve two days later after discovering his shoulder would require surgery to repair the AC joint.
+Church was placed on injured reserve two days later after discovering his shoulder would require surgery to repair the AC joint.

 Church finished his second professional season with 28 combined tackles (21 solo) in 13 games and one start.